QR Code for Law Firm Business Cards: Professional Contact Sharing in 2026

 Getting Started with Your Law Firm QR Code

 Begin by creating your first QR code today.
-Visit OwnQR and use their free vCard QR code generator.
+Visit OwnQR and use their free QR code generator for static options or explore the dynamic features.
 You don't need to create an account for static codes, and there are no watermarks on your downloads.
 Experiment with different designs until you find one that complements your existing business card layout.

 Test the QR code thoroughly before sending it to print.
 Scan it with different phones, both iOS and Android.
 Verify that all information saves correctly to contacts.
 Check that the design scans reliably in various lighting conditions.
 Once satisfied, provide the SVG file to your printer along with your other business card materials.